jeffreykegler/old_kollos/notes/misc/linear.md

 as far as the first character of `st[i+1]`.

-So far, then, we have shown that, in all cases, we know which symbol in `st[i]` is expanded, and the rule of `st[i+1]`.
+So far, then, we have shown that, for muddle recursions, and for single-occurence rules, we know which symbol in `st[i]` is expanded, and the rule of `st[i+1]`.
+For pure right recursions,
+after the first occurrence of a rule, the expansion symbol is always the rightmost.

-It remains to show that we know the span of `st[i+1]`.
+It remains to show that the eruption has a fixed number of steps.
+It also remains
+to determine the span of all steps, and to determine the rule for those steps which are pure right recursions.

+The span of the eruption steps, the number of steps in the pure right recursions, and the rule of those steps, does not affect the right signature of an eruption.
+So we do
-Since we know the rule for all steps, we know the right signature of the eruption and that it is unique.
+know the right signature of our eruption, and that it is unique.

 Suppose, for a reductio,
-that there is an `i` such
-that there are two different spans at `st[i]`.
+that two eruptions differ either in the

+* the number of steps in one of their pure right recursions; or

+* the rule of a pure right recursive step; or

+* the span of any step.

 Then we have two different eruptions, due to different factoring.
+But we have shown that they have the same signature.
 By the Signed Eruption Theorem, this means that `g` is ambiguous.
 An ambiguous `g` is contrary to assumption, which shows that reductio.

+Therefore, we know

+* the number of steps in the eruption;

+* the expansion symbol for all steps below the top of the plume;

+* the rule of all steps in the eruption; and

-Therefore, for every `i`, the span of all
+* the span in all steps of the eruption,
-`st[i]` are identical.

-We have shown, for every `st[i]` that rule, expansion symbol and span have a single value which depends on the eruptions path and `w[0,erloc]`.
+* and that these are unique.

+In determining these
+we used only the grammar `g`,
+the eruption plan and `w[0,erloc]`.
 QED.

 <!---